jesselpalmer/awesome-software-engineering-blog-posts/README.md

-# solid-software-engineering-blog-posts
+# great-software-engineering-blog-posts
-A collection of good software engineering blog posts organized by topic
+A collection of great software engineering blog posts organized by topic